Murder of Nancy Pfister: Trey Styler's confession

-In 2015, Carpenter, along with Pfister's daughter, petitioned the city of Aspen, Colorado to have Nancy Pfister's name added to the shrine titled In Memory of Friends of Aspen in Snowmass Village, Colorado.
+In 2015, Carpenter, along with Pfister's daughter, petitioned the city of Aspen, Colorado to have Nancy Pfister's name added to the shrine titled in Memory of Friends of Aspen in Snowmass Village, Colorado.
 The shrine honors Colorado natives and former Aspen residents, such as John Denver and Molly Brown.
 Her name was added in 2016.

 Aftermath

 In 2015, Nancy Styler came out with the book Guilt by Matrimony: A Memoir of Love, Madness, and the Murder of Nancy Pfister.
 The book was poorly received in Aspen, described by the Aspen Daily News as "jarring" and "a giant hate speech."
 Styler describes Pfister as having borderline personality disorder and seems to glorify her husband (one chapter is titled "Trey to the Rescue"), all while maintaining she knew nothing about the murder.
 Styler accused Pitkin County investigators of mishandling evidence, a point about which Carpenter's attorney strongly agreed, and "having it out for her from the beginning."

 Pfister's family, along with Kathy Carpenter, attempted to stop the book from being published, but failed to do so.
 Pitkin County Sheriff Brad Gibson said about the book "Throwing those kinds of stones at a woman who's been the victim of a murder is a horrible thing to do.
 That's right in line with the kind of people we're talking about.
 You don't need to do that.
 She's dead.
 Your husband killed her.
 Leave it alone."

 Trey Styler pleaded guilty to first degree murder and received a life sentence, which was later commuted to 20 years.
 On August 6, 2015, Styler was found dead in his cell at Arrowhead Correctional Facility in Cañon City, Colorado.
-An autopsy later found he had committed suicide by choking after ingesting small pieces of plastic from a broken pen.
+An autopsy later concluded that he had committed suicide by hanging.
 He was 67 years old.
 Shortly before his apparent suicide, he began divorce proceedings against Nancy Styler.

 After his death, Nancy Styler filed for bankruptcy in Fall River, Massachusetts, under her maiden name, Nancy Masson.
-Masson went on to collect over $1 million dollars from a life insurance policy taken out in 1985, when the couple were first married.
+Masson went on to collect over $1 million from a life insurance policy taken out in 1985, when the couple were first married.
 There was no suicide clause written in the policy, meaning that the insurance company would still be liable given Trey Styler's cause of death.
 The bankruptcy filing temporarily protected the insurance payout from being seized by Masson's creditors.